4.3 Free-Fall Equations

 There are two cases to consider.
 If K is positive, then the trajectory is bounded, and there is some point on the trajectory (the apogee) at which v = 0.
 Choosing this point as our time origin t = 0, we have K=1, and the standard integral gives

-This equation describes a (scaled) cycloidal relation between t and r, which can be expressed parametrically in terms of a fictitious angle q as follows
+This equation describes a (scaled) cycloidal relation between t and r, which can be expressed parametrically in terms of a fictitious angle θ as follows

-To verify that these two equations are equivalent to the preceding equation, we can solve the second for q and substitute into the first to give
+To verify that the two parametric equations are equivalent to (1), we can solve the second for θ and substitute into the first to give

 Using the trigonometric identity we see that the first term on the right side is

-Also, letting f = invcos(2r-1), we can use the trigonometric identity
+Also, letting ϕ = invcos(2r-1), we can use the trigonometric identity

 to show that this angle is